-- Build positive relationship with, and between, students. - Promote a sense of wellbeing and belonging. - Encourage students to realise their potential. - Help children to resolve friendship difficulties, - Provide religious and ethical guidance when requested. - Assist students to explore their spirituality when requested. - Work closely with other staff to help provide a nurturing and supportive school environment. - Assist students who have personal issues such as family breakdown, family illness, divorce, grief, loss etc... - Facilitate groups and lunchtime activities. - Follow-up with new students. - Refer to the Chaplaincy Service brochure for further information.
+- Build positive relationship with, and between, students. - Promote a sense of wellbeing and belonging. - Encourage students to realise their potential. - · Help children to resolve friendship difficulties, - Provide religious and ethical guidance when requested. - Assist students to explore their spirituality when requested. - Work closely with other staff to help provide a nurturing and supportive school environment. - Assist students who have personal issues such as family breakdown, family illness, divorce, grief, loss etc... - Facilitate groups and lunchtime activities. - Follow-up with new students. - Co-ordinate our school Mentoring Program. - Refer to the Chaplaincy Service brochure for further information.